thunderrabbit/robnugen-journal-entries/2001/03/25LostCD.md

  I turned in a CD after reviewing it, but I  forgot to include the CD in the case.</p>

-<p>I  figured I must hae left it at work..
+<p>I  figured I must have left it at work..
 Drove to
 work and cleared off my whole desk and didn't find it.
   Just as I was about to give up, I shifted from panic search mode to allowing the CD to come to me.
 I looked underneath my desk and didn't find it, but... ah..
 I saw my computer; I had left it in the CD drive of my computer.
 (I looked in my CD player, which is what I used  to listen to CDs because my computer